 The seventh annual Institute held in Washington, D.C., on June 27, 2019, convened more than 30 thought leaders to share insights on how best to communicate the value of comprehensive cancer care to both internal stakeholders, such as hospital CEOs, to support growth of and/or investment in the cancer service line, and external stakeholders—public and private payers—to help make the case for adequate reimbursement.
 The day-long forum discussion focused on ACCC President Ali McBride's 2019-2020 presidential theme: Collaborate.
 Educate.
 Compensate: A Prescription for Sustainable Cancer Care Delivery.
 Institute participants also piloted the ACCC Comprehensive Cancer Care Survey that is now open to all ACCC member programs and practices to take as part of a larger education initiative to examine capacity for and barriers to the delivery of comprehensive adult cancer care services.
 ACCC will be using findings and outcomes from this survey to inform policy and advocacy regarding value-based payment reform.

-Continuing work begun at the Institute, ACCC will host a session at its 36th National Oncology Conference on "Why Your C-Suite Should Care—and Fund—Supportive Care Services."
-During this dynamic, "how-to" session, supportive care champions will role play standing in front of cancer program leadership to make the business case for adding staff—registered dietitians, genetic counselors, psychotherapists, and pre-rehabilitation specialists—to improve patient care and help differentiate the cancer program from its competitors.
-Attendees will leave with briefs that supply the necessary data and literature to support these business arguments, which they can put to use at their own institutions.
-These tools will be made available to the full ACCC membership after the meeting.
+Continuing work begun at the Institute, ACCC hosted a session at its 36th National Oncology Conference on "Why Your C-Suite Should Care—and Fund—Supportive Care Services."
+During this dynamic, "how-to" session, supportive care champions role played standing in front of cancer program leadership to make the business case for adding staff—registered dietitians, genetic counselors, psychotherapists, and pre-rehabilitation specialists—to improve patient care and help differentiate the cancer program from its competitors.
+Meeting attendees received a series of case studies that supplied the necessary data and literature to support these business arguments, which they can put to use at their own institutions.

 Making the Case for New Staff